lossofego/spotify2soulseek/README.md

 - Obscure tracks may not be available

 Downloads are slow
-- Normal for Soulseek (peer-to-peer)
+- This is normal for soulseek.
 - Let it run in background
 - Speed depends on who's sharing
+- you may want to consider using a VPN when using soulseek - mullvad is cheap and a good service.

 Spotify login fails
 - Make sure browser opens the auth page
 - Click through any certificate warnings (localhost)
-- If stuck, close and retry
+- if it gets stuck, close and try again.

 ## Running from Source